Prices rose along border ahead of Trump's tariffs — now disruption looms

 Trump dismissed concerns that tariffs are largely paid for by consumers through higher prices, saying: “It’s a myth.”

-It is possible for a stronger U.S. dollar to offset some of the costs, but most economic modeling shows tariffs will effectively amount to billions of dollars in tax hikes nationwide.
-Along the border, the reality is that prices were already rising in anticipation of Trump's announcement, and much more disruption now looms.
+The reality along the border is that prices were already rising in anticipation of Trump's announcement, and much more disruption now looms.

 Chamberlain Distributing represents nine different Mexican farming companies that ship about 5 million boxes of produce every year through Nogales, Arizona, to retail, wholesale and foodservice customers across the U.S. Its owner, Jaime Chamberlain, said he would raise customer prices for all the products he imports, starting Tuesday.